Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Introduction

+{\cite{opher_increased_2026} found that heliospheric compression upon encountering a cold cloud exposes Earth to high fluxes of GCRs while Earth is outside the compressed heliosphere, and heliospheric energetic particles (HEPs) during periods when Earth is immersed in the tail side of the compressed heliosphere.
+HEPs can be accelerated to tens to hundreds of MeV at the compressed termination shock.} Earth's dipole magnetic field can deflect particles with energies up to 15 GeV near the geomagnetic equator, however high fluxes of MeV-range GCRs and solar energetic particles can still enter Earth's atmosphere near the poles \citep{comedi_spatial_2020}.

-Cosmogenic isotopes, such as $^{10}\text{Be}$, are produced when cosmic rays and energetic particles collide with molecules in Earth's atmosphere and induce nucleonic-muon-electromagnetic cascades \citep{poluianov_production_2016, miyake_signature_2012, lal_cosmic_1967}. $^{10}\text{Be}$ has a half-life of 1.4 million years (Myr), which is long enough to detect radiation changes within the past 12 Myr \citep{willenbring_long-term_2010}. $^{10}\text{Be}$ produced in Earth's atmosphere is deposited on the ocean floor, and remains detectable thousands-to-millions of years later through sampling of marine sediments and deep-ocean iron-manganese crusts \citep{willenbring_long-term_2010, simon_increased_2018}.
+{{Cosmogenic isotopes, including $^{10}\text{Be}$, are produced when cosmic rays and energetic particles collide with nuclei of atmospheric gases in Earth's atmosphere and induce nucleonic-muon-electromagnetic cascades \citep{poluianov_production_2016, miyake_extreme_2019, lal_cosmic_1967}}}. $^{10}\text{Be}$ has a half-life of 1.4 million years (Myr), which is long enough to detect radiation changes within the past 12 Myr \citep{willenbring_long-term_2010}. $^{10}\text{Be}$ produced in Earth's atmosphere is deposited on the ocean floor, and remains detectable thousands-to-millions of years later through sampling of marine sediments, deep-ocean iron-manganese (Fe-Mn) crusts, {and ice cores} \citep{beer_use_1990, raisbeck_evidence_2006, raisbeck_direct_2007, willenbring_long-term_2010, simon_increased_2018}.
 Prolonged exposure to increased radiation should increase cosmogenic radionuclide production in Earth's atmosphere, and thus may be recorded in geologic archives of these isotopes, with the duration depending on the size of the interstellar cold cloud.

+{We consider three types of geologic archives of $^{10}\text{Be}$ as candidates to detect an interstellar cloud crossing: ocean sediments, Fe-Mn crusts, and Antarctic ice cores.}

+{{Ocean sediment cores are sampled from sedimentary layers which accumulate on the ocean floor. $^{10}\text{Be}$ is deposited within each sedimentary layer after transport via atmospheric and ocean circulation, allowing for changes in $^{10}\text{Be}$ production and deposition to be seen over time.
+Sediments typically accumulate at a rate scale of 1-10 cm/kyr, though this range can vary as a function of depositional environment.
+Each $^{10}\text{Be}$ measurement typically integrates 1 cm of material, yielding temporal resolutions as short as 1 kyr \citep{simon_increased_2018}.
+Ocean sediments see a 2-4$\times$ typical variability in the $^{10}\text{Be}$ signal induced by terrestrial variations in production and deposition.
+These variations can include fluctuations in geomagnetic field intensity and climatic and environmental changes occurring on thousand to hundred-thousand-year time scales \citep{frank_200_1997, simon_increased_2018, middleton_oceanographic_2026}.}}

+{{Fe-Mn crusts are mineral growths of iron and manganese oxides that precipitate on to the surface of a substrate rock or crust \citep{hein_iron_1997, hein_cobalt-rich_2000}.
+They accumulate much more slowly than ocean sediments at a rate of 1-5 mm/Myr, with each $^{10}\text{Be}$ measurement typically integrating 1 mm of material.
+This yields a 0.2-1 Myr time integration per sample.
+Integrating over these longer timescales, $^{10}\text{Be}$ data from Fe-Mn crusts typically exhibit terrestrial variability on the order of 1-2$\times$ \citep{willenbring_long-term_2010}.}}